namiwang/namiwang.github.io/about.md

 permalink: /about/
 ---

 I write different kinds of code.
-You can find me as [@nami_m_wang](https://twitter.com/nami_m_wang) on twitter and [@namiwang](https://github.com/namiwang) on github.

-I did some competitive programming as a teenager (NOI '08, '09 in China), and now I work as a full-stack developer for @microsoft.
+I participated in competitive programming as a teenager (NOI '08, '09 in China), and now I work as a full-stack developer for @microsoft.

 I've been working on indie games, compilers, and regular full-stack developments.